-while columns (2)-(4) report the regressions conducted by using the control variables in levels, the control variables in first differences, and the control variables with six lags, respectively.
+Table 4 reports the results in which column (1) contains the outcomes without any controls, while columns (2)-(4) report the regressions conducted by using the control variables in levels, the control variables in first differences, and the control variables with six lags, respectively.
+We stress that the sample used in these regressions starts in January 2015 after the ECB had launched its first actual QE program on January 22, 2015, to focus squarely on the period with active bond purchases.
 We note that the coefficient on the ECB QE purchase variable is negative and statically significantly so in all four regressions, in particular in the most conservative specification (4) with six lags included.
 Moreover, the sizes of the estimated coefficients are all similar and not statistically different from each other.
 Specifically, we find that an increase in the ECB QE bond purchases equal to 1 percentage point of nominal GDP in the euro area will lead to an average decline in the safety premium across the four countries between 0.32 basis point and 0.39 basis point, where the largest estimate for the safety premium decline comes from the most conservative regression with lagged control variables, reported in column (4).
-Importantly, the significance of these results are robust and hold up when we cluster the standard errors at the country level as documented in Appendix A. Finally, we stress that the sample used in these regressions starts in January 2015 after the ECB had launched its first actual QE program on January 22, 2015.
+Importantly, the significance of these results are robust and hold up when we cluster the standard errors at the country level as documented in Appendix C.